aniravi24/REAPL/README.md

 # REAPL
 ReasonML REPL

-A really simple, incomplete REPL for ReasonML that takes in a list of Reason packages, NPM packages, and code.
+A simple, incomplete REPL for ReasonML that takes in a list of Reason packages, NPM packages, and code.

 # Usage
 1. Clone this repo, and run `yarn`.